Stillpoint-Software/hyperbee.expressions/src/Hyperbee.AsyncExpressions/README.md

-﻿# Hyperbee.AsyncExpressions
+﻿# Welcome to Hyperbee AsyncExpressions

 `Hyperbee.AsyncExpressions` is a library for creating c# expression trees that support asynchronous operations using `async` and `await`.
 This library extends the capabilities of standard expression trees to handle asynchronous workflows.

-Features
+## Features

-* Asynchronous Expression Trees: Create expression trees that can easily handle complex `async` and `await` operations.
+* * Asynchronous Expression Trees: Create expression trees that can easily handle complex `async` and `await` operations.
 * State Machine Generation: Automatically transforms `async` expressions in to awaitable state machines.

 Async Expressions are supported using two classes: